Soyo Group

 Soyo Computer Inc. a Taiwan-based company made computer components, and were well known for their motherboards.
-Their headquarters were in Taipei and their sales (at least NA sales) were handled by their CA office.
+Their headquarters were in Taipei and their sales (at least North America sales) were handled by their California office.
 They ceased production of electronics around 2005 and focused on the manufacture of plastics.

-While no longer operational in USA and Taiwan, most of the assets were shipped to Shenzhen, China and PC production still goes on for the Chinese market.
+While no longer operational in US and Taiwan, most of the assets were shipped to Shenzhen, China, and PC production still goes on for the Chinese market.